FilipeMesel/STM32-Oled-and-ADC-example/README.md

 This repository contains a simple use of two ADC channels reading by stm32f103c8t6 using ADC interrupt mode.
 This example was written using the layers software design

+## How to rum this code

+After wire up the hardware design following specs showed in Hardware design section;
+you just have to copy all files in the "Core" path and paste it in your project.

+## Hardware Design

+The hardware degsign used in this code was wired with:
+  - STM32F103C8T6 Blue Pill
+  - Potentiometer connected into the PA_05 pin of mcu
+  - MQ-13 Gas sensor connected into the PA_06 pin of mcu
+  - Oled display connected in PB_06 (I2C SCL) and PB_07 (I2C SDA)

 ## Features
 As mentioned in the Description section, this software's written with layers software design.
 So: